kaizen-cmd/kaizen-cmd/README.md

 ![Profile Banner](https://user-images.githubusercontent.com/74038190/238353480-219bcc70-f5dc-466b-9a60-29653d8e8433.gif)

-I'm a 23-year-old software engineer working with VMware having a passion for building robust distributed systems and diving deep into the internals of relational databases.
+I'm a 24-year-old software engineer working with VMware having a passion for building robust distributed systems and diving deep into the internals of relational databases.
 My expertise spans multiple programming languages, with a focus on Python and Java, and I thrive in multi-threaded and multiprocessing environments.

 <div align="center">
 <h2>🚀 My Expertise</h2>
 </div>

 - [My engineering blog](https://tejasmandre.vercel.app)
-- 💻 Skilled in Python and Java
+- 💻 Skilled in C++, Python, Java, JavaScript
 - 🌐 Designing Distributed Systems
 - 📊 In-depth knowledge of Relational Database Internals
 - 🔄 Multithreading and Multiprocessing Enthusiast